alangarf/apple-one/README.md

  0xD010 | | UART RX register used by Woz Mon
  0xD011  || UART RX control register.
 Woz Mon checks the MSB for received flag 0xD012 | | UART TX register and control.
 The TX register only writes 7 bits to the remote host.
 The MSB is read by Woz Mon to confirm the UART isn't busy sending
- 0xD020 | | The LED&KEYs display register.
+ 0xD020 | | LED&KEYs display register.
 [4] is display on/off, [3:0] is brightness
- 0xD021|0xD028| The LED&KEYs digit data for digit 1 to 8
+ 0xD021|0xD028| LED&KEYs digit data for digit 1 to 8
- 0xD029 | | The LED&KEYs LEDs 1 to 8
+ 0xD029 | | LED&KEYs LEDs 1 to 8
- 0xD030 | | The LED&KEys input register for the buttons 1 to 8.
+ 0xD030 | | LED&KEys input register for the buttons 1 to 8.
 [7] is button 1, [0] is button 8
- 0xFF00 | 0xFFFF | The Woz Mon
+ 0xFF00 | 0xFFFF | Woz Mon pointed to by the RESET vector